The school day

 Home School Communication

 A child’s progress in and enjoyment of school is enhanced by a positive home-school partnership.
 If you have any concerns relating to your child, please discuss these with your child’s class teacher.
-Appointments may be made by contacting the Julie (01-8272172) to arrange a mutually acceptable time to meet the teacher.
+Appointments may be made by contacting the school secretary (01-8272172) to arrange a mutually acceptable time to meet the teacher.

 The best way to stay up to date with school activities is to ensure that we have an up to date email address for you.
 We send home all our newsletters by email.
 Regular school information regarding school closures, meetings and other events is available on our school website (www.tetns.ie) and information is also displayed on the external school notice board.
 Sometimes we text parents re closures and occasionally we send the traditional ‘school note’ and it should be found in infants’ lunchboxes and in older children’s homework journals.